-NB *** ‘refusing …’ Who do they suppose is doing this refusing?
-This is specious and a classic straw man argument, albeit a rather pathetic one.
+*** This passage has a kind of petulant childish element to it, ‘refusing to take into account symptoms’.
+Who do they suppose is doing this refusing?
+This is specious and a classic straw man argument, albeit a pathetic one.
 And the ‘gold standard’ is the diagnosis of a clinical toxicologist, no-one is a slave to research diagnostic criteria.

-The idea that less severe cases of ST precipitated by drugs such as SRIs can somehow mysteriously progress to life-threatening ST is a misunderstanding emanating from ignorance of basic facts, exhibited by many authors.
-Severe ST precipitated by SRIs-alone does not occur and has not been reliably documented (very few case reports can be reasonably typified as reliable documentation).
-Hence becoming concerned that mild-to-moderate ST cases (precipitated, typically, by SRIs) represent some kind of incipient danger demonstrates a fundamental misunderstanding of the whole ‘spectrum concept’ of ST (14, 18) and of the ‘ceiling’ effect exhibited by each drug class (see ‘MB exemplar’ paper ).
-This is why it is useful to understand that the consequences of serotonin elevation by drugs are more usefully considered as a toxidrome, not a syndrome (i.e. it is not idiosyncratic, it is a predictable dose-related phenomenon).
+The idea that less severe cases of ST, precipitated by drugs such as SRIs, can somehow mysteriously progress to life-threatening ST is a misunderstanding emanating from their obvious ignorance of basic facts, also exhibited by other authors.
+Severe ST (i.e. toxicity) precipitated by SRIs-alone does not occur and has not been reliably documented (very few case reports can be reasonably typified as reliable documentation).
+Hence becoming concerned that mild-to-moderate ST cases (precipitated, typically, by SRIs) represent some kind of incipient danger demonstrates a fundamental misunderstanding of the whole ‘spectrum concept’ of ST [24, 28] and of the ‘ceiling’ effect exhibited by each drug class (see ‘MB exemplar’ paper ).
+This is another reason why it is useful to understand that the consequences of serotonin elevation by drugs are more correctly, and more usefully, considered as a toxidrome, not a syndrome.

-We are talking about science, not ghost hunting, which is what these authors appear to be engaged in with their spotting of supposed ST cases detailed in their supplementary list of references, the diagnostic reliability of which is exceedingly low (no matter what ‘criteria’ one retrospectively applies).
-This comment applies even more forcefully to the Rasz review commented on above).
+We are talking about science, not ghost hunting, which is what these authors appear to be engaged in with their spotting of supposed ST cases detailed in their supplementary list of references.
+The diagnostic reliability of those is exceedingly low (no matter what ‘criteria’ one retrospectively applies).
+This comment applies even more forcefully to the Rasz review commented on above.

-A substantial proportion of the cases in their supplementary list do not meet the criteria for ST because do not even involve drugs with serotonin elevating properties (e.g. triptans, ‘setrons’, trazodone, mirtazapine etc.) so these are, without question, false positives — ingestion of a drug known to produce substantial elevation of 5-HT is a sine qua non.
-So much for pharmacology, which might as well be a foreign land to them.
+A substantial proportion of the cases in their supplementary list do not meet the criteria for ST, because they do not even involve drugs with serotonin elevating properties (e.g., triptans, ‘setrons’, trazodone, mirtazapine etc.).
+Those are, without question, false positives — ingestion of a drug known to produce substantial elevation of 5-HT is a sine qua non.
+So much for pharmacology, which might as well be a foreign land to Werneke et al.*

-Werneke et al. cite a paper that is a good example of how common false positives are: the example involves the old drug nefazodone (19).
-Like trazodone, it has no SERT potency and has never caused ST, or even serotonin-mediated side effects, in overdose.
-Yet, in this paper it was ‘shown’ to cause more ‘SS’ than venlafaxine or several SSRIs — clearly utterly nonsensical.
+Werneke et al. also (mis)cite a paper that is a good example of how common false positives are: the example involves the old drug nefazodone .
+Like trazodone, it has no SERT potency and has never caused ST, or even serotonin-mediated side effects, even in overdose.
+Yet, in this paper it was ‘shown’ to cause more ‘SS’ than venlafaxine, and several SSRIs — clearly utterly nonsensical.

-Only a fraction of these cases could be rated as ‘definite’ ST. The methylene blue story illustrates all these points very well and I strongly recommend to those who wish to learn about ST that they read Gillman 2011 (14), and or the introduction to ST here.
+Only a fraction of these cases could be rated as ‘definite’ ST. The methylene blue story illustrates many of these points well and I strongly recommend to those who wish to learn about ST that they read Gillman 2011 , and or the introduction to ST here.

-The whole scientific basis of ST, from the pharmacology of the drugs involved, the magnitude of their effect on SERT in vitro, serotonin levels in the animal brain, and the symptoms associated with that in both animals and humans, are all firmly scientifically established (14, 20).
-To imagine that a series of uncontrolled case reports, that by their nature are selected, retrospective and of variable, usually poor, reliability, can possibly contradict all of this is illogical and unscientific.
+The whole scientific basis of ST, from the pharmacology of the drugs involved, the magnitude of their effect on SERT in vitro, serotonin levels in the animal brain, and the symptoms associated with that in both animals and humans, are all firmly scientifically established [24, 30].
+To imagine that a series of uncontrolled case reports, that by their nature are selective, retrospective and of variable, usually poor, reliability, can possibly contradict all of this is illogical and unscientific.

 This is confused English and confused thinking, to the point of being devoid of useful meaning.

 One cannot ignore this odd statement, so I must give some space to explaining temperature measurement, since elevated temperature is such a vital defining feature of ST and is the ultimate cause of death.
 Yet it is measured in the most casual and unscientific way in almost all reports, except those that involve patients in intensive care units.
-The site, type of instrument used, and the number of elevated measurements (and over what time period) are rarely presented (25), which of course they should be.
-So much for ‘science’.
+The site, type of instrument used, and the number of elevated measurements (and over what time) are rarely presented , which of course they should be.
+So much for science.

-These authors take the abuse of temperature considerations to a new level by inventing their own definitions of fever and hyper-thermia and justifying them with altogether inappropriate references from Sclar & Sternbach (23, 24).
-Sternbach is a misplaced reference, it says nothing about hyperthermia being >41.1°C (106°F), even if it did that would not be relevant, because it is not a paper that considers that question in any depth.
+These authors take the abuse of temperature considerations to a new level by inventing their own definitions of fever and hyper-thermia and justifying them with altogether inappropriate references from Sclar and Sternbach [17, 32].
+Sternbach is a misplaced reference because it says nothing at all about hyperthermia being >41.1°C (106°F); even if it did, that would not be relevant, because it is not a paper that considers that question.
 The Sclar reference does not even mention temperature!
-Gillman 2010 discusses this, with appropriate references (22).
+Gillman discusses temperature measurement in detail, and what constitutes hyperthermia, with appropriate references.

-Werneke et al. contains a number of other instances of misquoted or misinterpreted references.
-That is a very serious academic failing.
-Repeatedly citing papers that do not support the material they relate to, or are irrelevant, as they do, shades, at some point, from carelessness to deceit and fraud.
+Werneke et al. contains a number of other instances, similar to the above paragraph, of misquoted or misinterpreted references — that is a very serious academic failing.
+Repeatedly citing papers that do not support the material they relate to, or are irrelevant, or are completely misrepresented, as Werneke et al. do, shades, at some point, from carelessness into deceit and fraud.
 Some might say ‘J’accuse’.

-However, I will simply note these errors obviously reflect on their general level of poor scholarship.
+However, I will simply note that these errors obviously reflect on their general level of deficient scholarship.

-Incidentally, the Hunter database now has more than 5,000 (five thousand) SRI overdoses documented in it, the last published update (not cited by Werneke) was in 2015 (26).
-None of these cases have developed a temperature greater than 38.5°C, or been rated as more than mild, or occasionally moderate, severity [Prof Whyte, personal communication: 27/7/2016].
+Incidentally, the Hunter database now has more than 5,000 (five thousand) SRI-alone overdoses documented in it, the last published update (not cited by Werneke) was in 2015 .
+None of these cases have developed a temperature greater than 38.5°C, or been rated as more than mild, or occasionally moderate, severity [Professor Whyte, personal communication: 27/7/2016].